alex-min/blog-template/_posts/3000-01-01-automating-screenshots-in-flutter.md

   - tech
 ---

 After adding support for seven languages to my [personal finance app](https://mavio.fr), I very quickly discovered that making Play Store screenshots manually was just unworkable anymore.
-Every locale needs five or six screenshots and each screenshot needs additional text in their language.
+Every locale needs five or six screenshots and each screenshot needs to be in the right language.
 Additionally, I would have to do all of this tedious work again whenever I change anything significant to one of the views, some automated solution was necessary.

 # Automating screenshots

 I used the Flutter ["screenshots"](https://pub.dev/packages/screenshots) package.
-To generate better screenshots, I used a demo SQLite database full of random transactions and I also fixed the time for the financial statistics pages to look similar months after months.
+To generate better screenshots, I used a demo SQLite database full of random transactions and I also fixed the clock time for the financial statistics pages to look similar months after months.

 ```dart
 Config.clock = Clock.fixed(DateTime.parse('2019-06-07T04:34:10.958Z'));